 Nodular horizon

 A nodular horizon has more than 15% (by volume) nodules, as segregations of iron or aluminium oxyhydroxides, with some kaolinite, in a layer more than 10 cm thick.
+A nodular horizon is identified by the horizon notation suffix i.

 The nodules are common features in Oxidic Soils and some Granular Soils (Wilson 1987).
 The frequency distribution of nodules is clustered in the <.2% range and the >.15% range.
 Few profiles are known to lie in between.